Admissions

 Can my children come with me to treatment?

-At our outpatient program, children may attend during specific hours and groups (Tuesday through Friday, 8 am – 12 pm).
-This is a last resort or interim to find alternate care.
-We have very limited space, limited availability and limited staff.
+At our outpatient programs, children may not attend during groups or 1x1s.
 At the Triumph Campus, children sometimes arrive with the mother or are placed when the mother is stable in treatment.
 We have limited space, so most mothers are able to have one child place (under the age of 6) with them while they are in treatment.
 Occasionally, women may have 2 children placed.
 Men at JOTC may not have children come to treatment with them, however, there are visiting days.
 Visits normally take place once a week, on Saturdays or Sundays.
 We will work with supervised visits during the week if there is pre-approval.

 Inpatient